browserengineering/book/book/scripts.md

     `link` nodes are created.
 This is tricky to get right, so I'm skipping it here.

-Now, whenever the page changes, we can lay it out again by calling `render`:
+Now, whenever the page changes, we can update its rendering again by calling `render`:

 ``` {.python}